 - Photos of exterior and interior

-VA Appraisal is Similar to a Home Inspection
+Is a VA Appraisal Similar to a Home Inspection?

-Each of these questions can pretty much be answered with our article title, and that is a VA appraisal is not a home inspection.
 VA does not require, order, and rarely even sees a home inspection.
 So, VA nor the VA lender is involved in the home inspection process.
-Although, the lender should highly recommend an inspection.
+Although, we highly recommend completing a separate home inspection.

 For Your Protection, Get a Home Inspection